-We've been offering a nationally recognized master's degree in anthropology for more than four decades.
+We've been offering a nationally recognized master's degree in anthropology for more than 50 years.
 Our program is designed to prepare you for a career in public or private archaeology, or to pursue a doctoral degree.
 Our graduates hold positions across the country with government agencies, private contractors, universities and community colleges, and in Ph.D. programs.

 Service and Mutual Interest Organizations

 Mu Alpha Nu, our anthropology club, provides you the opportunity to use your anthropology skills, and hold leadership positions on campus.
 The Blackwater Draw National Historic Landmark and the Blackwater Draw Museum offer special opportunities for employment and research.

 To be admitted with regular graduate status, you must hold a bachelor's degree in anthropology or a related area, with a cumulative GPA of at least 3.0.
 If you have a lower GPA, you may be considered for conditional admission.
 If you do not have sufficient background in anthropology, you may be required to take undergraduate leveling courses.
 Additionally, if you have not taken a technical writing course, you may be required to take an undergraduate leveling course or take a department exam to test out of that requirement.

 We have of the most affordable tuition rates in New Mexico and one of the most affordable in the country among four-year public institutions.